Addicted to Fresno: Production

 While writing the script, Karey Dornetto partially drew upon her own past relationship with her sister, wondering, "What if I still lived in my same hometown and we were in this sort of a meshed relationship, like a co-dependent relationship?".
 From there she began to add the film's fictional elements such as Shannon's sex addiction.

 Filming was initially intended to take place in Cleveland, but due to budget issues, Dornetto and Jamie Babbit had to shift the film's setting to Fresno, a location they chose because it seemed like it was a city people wanted to get away from.
 Babbit and her films were very successful at the Fresno Reel Pride Film Festival, which she attended several times, giving her an idea of the city's pros and cons.
 (Producer Andrea Sperling also enjoyed a strong relationship with Reel Pride).
 The film was workshopped as part of the "Made in Cleveland" project, an anthology of 11 short films.
 Shot in Cleveland in 2012 and released in theaters in 2013, the short film was called Fucking Cleveland, starred Busy Philipps and Gillian Jacobs in the lead roles, and was shot on a budget of $50,000.

 In August 2014, it was announced that Judy Greer and Natasha Lyonne would portray the two central characters of Fresno, marking the second time Lyonne had worked with Babbit.
 The two actresses stated that part of the reason that they chose to act in the film was because their characters were atypical to how they were traditionally cast, as Lyonne is usually cast as a "trainwreck" while Greer was usually the "levelheaded" character.
 The actors were encouraged to engage in improvisation, though they stayed close to the script.
 Influences included Welcome to the Dollhouse (1995), Bottle Rocket (1996), and Bridesmaids (2011).
 Shooting took place in Los Angeles.

+Nathan Matthew David composed the score.